Skip to content

 A B2B MVP for custom software works when it starts close to the real operational problem, gets into production early, and is built on a technical foundation solid enough to grow.

 The objective is not to launch fast for the sake of speed.
 It is to launch something small but decisive.
-Something that already removes work, reduces friction, and proves that building the platform is worth it for the business.
+Something that already removes work, reduces friction, and proves that building your own platform is worth it for the business.